chrisant996/clink/docs/clink.md

 #INCLUDE [docs\examples\ex_surround_prompt.lua]
 ```

+> **Notes:**
-> **Note:** The prefix and suffix strings should only contain escape code strings.
+> - The prefix and suffix strings should only contain escape code strings.
 Any printable text in the prefix and suffix strings could have unintended effects on displaying the prompt.
+> - Only the last line of the final prompt string is surrounded with the prefix and suffix.
+This is intended to help shell integration escape codes work properly.

 <a name="customisingsuggestions"></a>